-However, our modern-day celebrations are quite different.
-The romantic Valentine’s Day that we now know is much more likely to originate in the Middle Ages (also known as the Dark Ages) with the British poet, Geoffrey Chaucer.
+Our modern-day celebrations are quite different.
+The romantic Valentine’s Day that we now know is much more likely to have originated in the Middle Ages (also known as the Dark Ages) with the British poet, Geoffrey Chaucer.

-“For this was on Saint Valentine’s Day, when every bird comes there to choose his mate.”
-Romantic, right?
+“For this was on Saint Valentine’s Day, when every bird comes there to choose his mate”.

-The idea of romance between knights and noble ladies was becoming a theme, and in the 1400’s it became normal for the knights to write (often tragic) love poems for the lady they were in love with.
+The idea of romance between knights and noble ladies was becoming a theme.
+In the 1400s it became normal for the knights to write (often tragic) love poems for the lady they were in love with.

 It wasn’t until 1537, when King Henry VIII declared February 14th a holiday that it officially became known as Valentine’s Day.

 A short history of Valentine’s Day

-While it’s mainly associated with positive feelings, in 1929 in Chicago, a gang, organised by Al Capone killed seven men on February 14th.
+While the day is mainly associated with positive feelings, in 1929 in Chicago, a gang, organised by Al Capone killed seven men on February 14th.
 It became known as The Valentine’s Day Massacre and was a huge part of America’s Prohibition history.
-Less romantic, but still interesting.

 Valentine’s Day today

 Over the years the whole experience has become a lot more commercial.
 For example, in the UK every year the total amount of money spent on Valentine’s Day is around £1 billion.
 The good news is that it doesn't have to be this commercial enterprise.
 It can really be whatever you want it to be.

 If you’re happily partnered up, it can be a great excuse to spend some quality time together, doing something different.
-If you’re single, maybe it’s a good opportunity to involved in the ‘Galentine’s’ spin off and celebrate your female friends.
-Or treat yourself to a day of self-love and focusing on yourself.
+Alternatively, if you’re single, maybe it’s a good opportunity to get involved in the ‘Galentine’s’ spin off and celebrate your female friends.
+Or you could treat yourself to a day of self-love!